 I was appalled at a lesson on the Word of Wisdom I heard in Utah at a ward I was visiting.
-The teacher was this older gentleman who came to verses 10 and 11 where “herbs” are mentioned and he proceeded to talk about cinnamon, basil and oregano for a large portion of the lesson.
-I’m pretty sure that the Lord didn’t intend for spices to make up our bodies “constitution” and “nature.”
+The teacher was this older gentleman who came to verses 10 and 11 where “herbs” are mentioned and he proceeded to talk about cinnamon, basil, and oregano for a large portion of the lesson.
+I’m pretty sure that the Lord didn’t intend for spices to make up our body’s “constitution” and “nature.”

 The author frowns upon processed plant foods, pointing out their weaknesses and dangers.
-She points out that while Pringles, Ritz Crackers and Pop Tarts are “vegetarian,” they are empty calories!
+She points out that while Pringles, Ritz Crackers, and Pop-Tarts are “vegetarian,” they are empty calories!
 So just because something is “vegetable” based, doesn’t mean that it is good for you.
 Another good point she mentions is how some molecules like glucose and fructose are not addictive in whole foods like beets and corn but they are addictive in forms like table sugar and Jolly Ranchers (p.27).
 She includes a really great quote from dietician Jeff Novick who stated: